HosseinSedghian/SQL-Practice-Problems/README.md

 ## Usage

 Each SQL script in this repository corresponds to a specific problem in the book.
-You can find them organized by chapter or topic.
+The solutions are organized by chapter or topic.
 To use them:

 - Open your SQL client.
 - Connect to your database.